lukasn9/FileEncryption/README.md

 The app allows users to select a file and apply one of 20 different encryption algorithms.

 ## Encryption Algorithms
-File Encryptor supports 20 different encryption algorithms, here's a list of them:
+File Encryptor will support 20 different encryption algorithms, here's a list of them:
 1. AES (Advanced Encryption Standard) - Example code provided.
 2. DES (Data Encryption Standard)
 3. 3DES (Triple DES)